ThePandaOliver/Multiloader-Template/README.md

 # What is this?
-This is a template for a minecraft modding project, it uses [Architectury Loom](https://docs.architectury.dev/loom/introduction) for easy multi-loader management, [Stonecutter](https://stonecutter.kikugie.dev/) for multi-version management, and [Forgix](https://github.com/PacifistMC/Forgix) for merging jars into one jar.\
+This is a template for minecraft modding projects, it uses [Architectury Loom](https://docs.architectury.dev/loom/introduction) for easy multi-loader management, [Stonecutter](https://stonecutter.kikugie.dev/) for multi-version management, and [Forgix](https://github.com/PacifistMC/Forgix) for merging jars into one jar.\